 1) If I recall (but I could go back to the documents if necessary) I spotted 14 changes in the methods used by Hirst et al, 4 of them being major and capable of drastically reducing the sensitivity of basophil reaction.

-3) I never compared succussed and unsuccussed anti-IgE, which is irrelevant to the goal of the research which is not to explore the necessity of the succussion.
+2) They never showed any raw data, while accusing me of not showing them altogether, which is false as can be seen in our Nature paper.
+When Pr Spira, head of an INSERM statistics team, asked them to send the data they refused, on the ground that he was not competent.3) I never compared succussed and unsuccussed anti-IgE, which is irrelevant to the goal of the research which is not to explore the necessity of the succussion.
 This is another example of how they did not replicate my work faithfully.
 If they had asked me I would have told them that even with no succussion there is a diffusion of the

 activity.
 Since they were amateurs in the high dilution process, anything could have happened.
 The basic experimental layout was and still is to compare highly diluted/succussed vehicle with the highly diluted/succussed agonist, a standard procedure in pharmacology.